openstack/puppet-heat/README.md

 Overview
 --------

-The heat module is part of [Stackforge](https://github.com/stackforge), an effort by the OpenStack infrastructure team to provice continuous integration testing and code review for OpenStack and OpenStack community projects not part of the core software.
-The module itself is used to flexibly configure and manage the orchestration service for OpenStack
+The heat module is part of [OpenStack](https://github.com/openstack), an effort by the OpenStack infrastructure team to provice continuous integration testing and code review for OpenStack and OpenStack community projects as part of the core software.
+The module itself is used to flexibly configure and manage the orchestration service for OpenStack.

 Module Description
 ------------------